 In supervised learning, the algorithm learns on the labeled dataset, where the response is known.
 This acts as a ‘supervisor’ to train the model that provides an answer key that the algorithm can use to evaluate its accuracy on training data.
 This is used to predict the values for future or unseen data.
 Examples of Supervised learning are: predicting the sales price of products, how much loan to grant, churn prediction, predicting survivors from Titanic.

 In unsupervised learning, the model infers the hidden structure, pattern on the unlabeled data.
-There is no response or the target variable present in such data to supervise the analysis from what is right or what is wrong.
+There is no response or the target variable present in such data to supervise the analysis of what is right or what is wrong.
 The machine tries to identify the pattern and gives the response.
 In the absence of the desired output, the data is categorized or segmented using clustering.
 The algorithm learns to differentiate correctly between a human’s face to the face of a horse or cat.
 Examples of unsupervised learning: customer segmentation, image segmentation, market basket analysis, delivery store optimization, identifying accident-prone areas.

 15. Explain Reinforcement Learning.
 How does it work?